Adam-Thometz/Art-Buddy/README.md

 #### What's That Instrument?

 This app is divided into two sections: Learn and Play.
 The Learn section allows students to learn about different instruments and instrument families.
 In the Play section, students can test their instrument knowledge in the Listening Skills test and unlock instruments for the Song Maker, a mini-sequencer where students can select instruments and melodies to play.
-Good for listening and reading comprehension.

-#### Jump Into Rhythm (under construction)
+#### Jump Into Rhythm

 This app is a movement-based game in which students can create unique rhythms and have the frog jump across the lily pads in the rhythm that students create.
-Good for recognizing quantity and representing numbers in different ways.

 ### Art Games

-### Free Paint
+#### Free Paint

 This app is a basic coloring app that comes with stencils for numbers, letters (upper and lowercase) and shapes.
 User can pick different colors and can unlock more by playing Color Theory.
 Good for basic writing activities.

+#### Color Theory

+This app is devided into two sections: Learn and Play.
+The Learn section allows students to learn about primary, secondary, and tertiary colors.
+In the Play section, students can test their color recognition skills and unlock different colors for the Free Paint app.

 ### Tools